-If you are of Sephardic descent and you are keen to apply for Spanish nationality, then there’s great news – a new concession by the Spanish authorities means that you can do the DELE A2 exam up to the session of 4 October 2019 and still have your results accepted.
+If you are of Sephardic descent and you are keen to apply for Spanish nationality, then there’s great news – a new concession by the Spanish authorities means that you can do the DELE A2 exam AFTER the expiration of the 30 September 2019 deadline for handing in your nationality application, and still have your DELE results accepted.
 There definitely still remains sufficient time to prepare to pass, even for beginners.

 THE SPANISH LEGAL REQUIREMENTS:

-The Spanish “right of return” law of 2015 allows applicants of Sephardic descent a limited window to apply for expedited Spanish nationality.
+The Spanish “right of return” law of 2015 allows applicants of Sephardic descent a limited window to file their applications for expedited Spanish nationality.
 The deadline has already been extended once (and the law only allows for that one extension).
 It expires on 30 September 2019.
 It is theoretically possible that it may be extended again, but this would likely require amendments to the original law, not just a simple administrative act (as with the first extension).
-Reality is that the somewhat inconclusive recent Spanish general election has left the Cortes (national assembly) with other pressing priorities.
+Reality is that the somewhat inconclusive 2019 Spanish general election has left the Cortes (national assembly) with other pressing priorities.
 Another complicating factor may be that the Muslim world is questioning the fact that, whilst in 1492 Jews and Moors were expelled from Spain, only descendants of those Sephardic Jews are currently being invited back in.

-One of the main requirements under the return law, is that applicants must show proof of having mastered basic Spanish.
-This is tested by means of the DELE A2 exam.
+One of the requirements under the Sefardi return law, is that applicants must show proof of having mastered basic Spanish.
+This is tested by means of the DELE A2 exam, administered by the Instituto Cervantes.
 The A2 is the second lowest level of Spanish in a system that goes up to C2.
 A2 is really “survival Spanish”, with elementary grammar and its vocabulary focused on the candidate’s immediate needs and for describing his/her close living environment.
 The DELE exams are offered world-wide, on a limited number of days per year.
 The dates for 2019 are shown below.